-Moonlight won the 2016 Academy Award for best picture, and as always any dental scene in a movie catches my attention.
+This past weekend I watched, “Moonlight”, which won the 2016 Academy Award for best picture.
+I enjoyed it, although it was super sad, and poignant.
+And it has a dental scene which, of course, caught my attention.
 This image is of the actor Trevane Rhodes who plays the main character, Chiron, as an adult.

 Toward the end of the movie Chiron goes back home to see an old friend who works in a diner.
 Chiron has what his friend calls, “fronts” I have heard them called grillz https://en.wikipedia.org/wiki/Grill_(jewelry) which are metal “jewelry” for front teeth.
 You can see his front teeth are shiny silver in this image.